Thanks for your interest in the work we do at SLC. We're here to help your students.

 We thank you for helping us find qualified, reliable tutors!

-Another article that is helpful when thinking about how to respond to students who come to you for help with their writing: The Student is a Writer, and the Writer is a Student: Giving Positive Feedback and Constructive Criticism to Student Writers By Mona Pelkey
+Here's a great article that is helpful when thinking about how to respond to students who come to you for help with their writing: The Student is a Writer, and the Writer is a Student: Giving Positive Feedback and Constructive Criticism to Student Writers By Mona Pelkey